 If there's ever a conflict between the terms of this Agreement and the terms applicable to any Third Party Software, and the conflict relates to the use of that Third Party Software, their terms and conditions will govern the conflict.

 Short version: If you think we (or a user of the services) is infringing your copyrights, let us know and we’ll handle it in compliance with law.

+We respect the intellectual property of others and ask that you do too.
+We reserve the right to delete or disable content alleged to be infringing and terminate accounts of repeat infringers.
 If you believe that your copyrighted work has been copied in a way that constitutes copyright infringement and is accessible via the Services, please notify our copyright agent as set forth in the DMCA.
 For your complaint to be valid under the DMCA, you must provide the following information in writing: